Italy: Umbria, Spello, Montefalco & Assisi Guided Bicycling Vacation | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-Enjoy a hearty breakfast this morning, then spin along a short route flanked by olive groves to Assisi — one of, if not the, most beautiful city in Italy.
-The birthplace of Saint Francis, founder of the Franciscan Order and Italy’s saint patron, and of Santa Chiara, one of his early followers, it is a UNESCO World Heritage site.
-Guided by our local expert Maura, you will walk along cobbled alleyways and picturesque squares, learning about Francis’ life and viewing important city landmarks.
-Among these is the Basilica of San Francesco, renowned for its paintings by Cimabue and Giotto and other artwork, and lesser-known highlights, such as the ancient Roman arena.
+Enjoy a hearty breakfast this morning, then take a short ride to Assisi—one of the most beautiful cities in Italy, if not the most.
+The birthplace of Saint Francis, founder of the Franciscan Order and Italy’s patron saint, as well as of Santa Chiara, one of his earliest followers, Assisi is a UNESCO World Heritage site.
+Guided by our local expert, Maura, you’ll walk along cobbled alleyways and picturesque squares, learning about Francis’s life and exploring key city landmarks.
+Among these is the Basilica of San Francesco, renowned for its paintings by Cimabue and Giotto, along with other artworks and lesser-known highlights such as the ancient Roman arena.

-Afterward, return to Spello, where you might relax by the hotel pool.
-Or take a longer bicycling option on the flanks of Monte Subasio to admire the beautiful countryside.
+Afterward, return to Spello, where you may choose to relax by the hotel pool or hop back on your bike to ride along the flanks of Monte Subasio and take in the beautiful countryside.

 Lunch and dinner are on your own today.
-In Spello, you can find plenty of cozy restaurants featuring delightful Umbrian specialties.
+In Spello, you’ll find plenty of cozy restaurants serving delightful Umbrian specialties.

 Today's Ride Choices